Wild Rovers: Plot

 An aging cowboy, Ross Bodine, and a younger one, Frank Post, work on cattleman Walt Buckman's ranch in Montana.
 A neighboring sheepman, Hansen, is in a long-running feud with Buckman.
 Ross has a dream of riding off to Mexico to retire from the hard work of the range, but he does not have much money saved up.
 Frank suggests they rob a bank and head for Mexico together.
-While Ross thinks this over, he and Frank brawl with Hansen's men at a saloon.
+While Ross thinks this over, Frank and he brawl with Hansen's men at a saloon.
 Buckman intends to withhold their pay to make restitution for the saloon's damages.

 Desperate for money now, Ross agrees to the holdup.
-He takes banker Joe Billings to town at gunpoint while Frank holds the banker's wife, Sada, hostage at home.
+He takes banker Joe Billings to town at gunpoint, while Frank holds the banker's wife, Sada, hostage at home.
 Ross rides back with $36,000.
-Before making a getaway, he gives Billings $3,000 so that Buckman's other cowboys won't lose any pay they have coming.
+Before making a getaway, he gives Billings $3,000, so Buckman's other cowboys will not lose any pay they have coming.
 Sada tells Billings to keep the money and not inform Sheriff Bill Jackson.
 A posse is formed that includes Buckman's two sons, hot-tempered John and easy-going Paul, told by their father that no cowhand of his is going to get away with breaking the law.

 Ross and Frank get as far as Arizona and go into town for supplies.
-Ross hires a prostitute while Frank plays poker.
+Ross hires a prostitute, while Frank plays poker.
 A card player dislikes Frank's winning of a huge pot and shoots him in the leg.
 Ross comes to his partner's aid and a shootout commences, leaving several people dead.
 Back home, Buckman and Hansen have a run-in that results in both their deaths.
 John and Paul hear about their father's fate from a Tucson sheriff.
-Paul wants to turn back but John becomes obsessed with fulfilling the old man's last request, catching the bank robbers.
+Paul wants to turn back, but John becomes obsessed with fulfilling the old man's last request, catching the bank robbers.

 Frank refuses to see a doctor, and his leg injury grows much worse.
 Ross has to pull him behind a horse on a stretcher.
 Frank dies from the wound just before John and Paul turn up on the trail, where Ross is gunned down.
 Disgusted with the entire affair and sorry he had to shoot Ross, Paul rides off, leaving John alone struggling to return Ross' dead body to the scene of his crime.
-The movie ends with a flashback of Ross riding a bucking bronco while Frank cheers him on.
+The movie ends with a flashback of Ross riding a bucking bronco, while Frank cheers him on.

 Production

 The film was made for Metro-Goldwyn-Mayer through Blake Edwards' own company Geoffrey Productions.
 William Holden and Ryan O'Neal agreed to play the leads and filming began in late 1970.
 It was O'Neal's first movie since Love Story.

-Parts of the film were shot at Monument Valley, Professor Valley, and Arches in Utah as well as Old Tucson and Sedona in Arizona.
+Parts of the film were shot at Monument Valley, Professor Valley, and Arches in Utah, as well as Old Tucson and Sedona in Arizona.